 29. Attend kid-friendly concerts

 There’s something about watching people play live music right in front of you.
 Kid-friendly concerts don’t have to be an extravagant outing.
-Many farmers’ markets include live music from a band, and your city might offer concerts in the summer.
+Many farmers’ markets include live music from a band, and your city might offer summer activities and concerts for the family.

 30. Go on a children’s train ride

 Kids love riding trains, no matter where they are or what the view offers.
-We’ve gone on train rides at farmers’ markets or at the pumpkin patch.
-I’ve also put them on kids-only train rides at the mall or a kids play area.
+We’ve gone on train rides at farmers’ markets and at the pumpkin patch.
+I’ve also put them on train rides at the mall or a children’s indoor play area.

 31. Go for a swim